 An important requirement when implementing a specific portfolio for each investor is to understand the expected level of risk associated with any collective investment fund or portfolio being considered and how that aligns to the investor's tolerance for potential losses as well as gains.
-This approach is used within Dynamic Planner and adheres to the principles of the FCA's Guidance Consultation on Assessing Suitability (Jan 2011).
+This approach is used within Dynamic Planner and adheres to the principles of the FCA's Guidance on Assessing Suitability.

-Dynamic Planner's Fund Risk Profiling (FRP) service is carried out by an experienced in-house Asset and Risk Modelling Team who look to position investment solutions relative to the 1 -10 investor risk profiles used within Dynamic Planner.
+Dynamic Planner's Fund Risk Profile (FRP) service is carried out by an experienced in-house Asset and Risk Modelling Team that looks to position investment solutions relative to the 1 -10 investor risk profiles used within Dynamic Planner.
 The resulting FRP score attributed is then used to estimate an underlying value at risk forecast based on the modelled underlying asset allocations.

-The FRP service is an ongoing process that begins with an initial assessment of an investment solution and is subsequently reviewed on a quarterly basis to ensure that the profile remains appropriate.
+The FRP service is an on-going process that begins with an initial assessment of an investment solution and is subsequently reviewed on a quarterly basis to ensure that the profile remains appropriate.

 It is important to realise however that the FRP process is not an endorsement and that there are further considerations to be addressed when selecting a suitable investment solution.
-Additionally, a given Risk Profile is not a guarantee of an expected level of return and that it is possible to lose capital.
-The above chart shows the potential dispersion of expected inflation adjusted returns per Risk Profile, for a £100 investment and based on a poor and good range of outcomes for each of Dynamic Planner's underlying asset allocations.
-This particular analysis above uses the annualised forecasts over a 10-year period.
+Additionally, a given risk profile is not a guarantee of an expected level of return and that it is possible to lose capital.
+The chart shows the potential dispersion of expected inflation adjusted returns per risk profile, for a £100 investment and based on a poor and good range of outcomes for each of Dynamic Planner's underlying asset allocations.
+This particular analysis shown above uses the annualised forecasts over a typical business cycle.

-The complete process broadly follows the below steps.
-Within each of these steps the analysis approach is multidimensional: The complete process broadly follows the below steps - and within each of these steps the analysis approach is multi-dimensional:
+The complete process broadly follows the below steps - and within each of these steps the analysis approach is multi-dimensional: